Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

     ![](images/barplotprobabilityacceptnoacceptcouponbyweather.png)

- * The conditional probability that "Male" drivers  accepts coupons  is slighlty than the Female drivers as shown infigure below:
+ * The conditional probability that "Male" drivers  accepts coupons  is slighlty higher than the Female drivers as shown in figure below:

     ![](images/barplotprobabilityacceptnoacceptcouponbygender.png)